No country in the world does road trips quite as well as the United States.

-No road speaks louder about classic American road trips than the famous Route 66, especially if you’re keen to feel as though you travelled back in time to old America.
+No road speaks louder about classic American road trips than the famous Route 66, especially if you’re keen to feel as though you traveled back in time to old America.

-Although some parts of Route 66 have been overrun by freeways, large parts of it are still used, and huge efforts to revive it have been made by citizens that live in the towns along the way.
-Route 66 is all about nostalgia, resilience, and quirky highlights combined with fantastic scenery.
+Although some parts of Route 66 have been overrun by freeways, large parts of it are still used, and citizens who live in the towns along the way have made huge efforts to revive it.
+Route 66 is all about nostalgia, resilience, quirky highlights, and fantastic scenery.

 Iconic stops along the route are the Gemini Giant, Route History, the Gateway Arch, Meramec Caverns, the giant Blue Whale, Pops Diner, The Leaning Tower of Texas, Cadillac Ranch, the Santa Rosas’s Blue Hole, Meteor Crater, Petrified Forest National Park, Elmer’s Bottle Tree Ranch, and the Mc Donald’s Museum.